andonutts/code-foo-8/README.md

 > javac ChickenRoad.java
 ```

-There should now be a .class file in the same directory.
+There should now be a `ChickenRoad.class` file in the same directory.

 Since the program uses the package `andypasti.chickenroad`, navigate up to the `ChickenRoad/src/` directory.
 From here, execute the Java class with the command: